A top Nigerian Bank has just sold 100% of its shares after months of complications

-The Central Bank of Nigeria and the Asset Management Company of Nigeria officially announced the sale of the bank to Strategic Capital Investment Limited.
+The Central Bank of Nigeria and the Asset Management Company of Nigeria have officially announced the complete handover of 100% shares of Polaris Bank to Strategic Capital Investment Limited.

 Nigeria’s House of Representatives approved the sale of the Bank on Wednesday after it was determined that the acquisition followed the laid down procedure and the relevant presidential approval.